centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 # Stripe Payment Intents

 The Stripe Payment Intents-plugin is allowing you to render payment components on the checkout page that will bypass the checkout and use the browser's own Payment Request API.
-This allows you to use a Apple Pay and Google Pay button on your website for fast checkout.
+This allows you to use the Apple Pay and Google Pay button on your website for fast checkout.

 Google Pay: